Codeception/codeception.github.com/_posts/2013-08-01-testing-wordpress-plugins-2.markdown

 ![Previous Posts](/images/wordpress/wp2_trash.png)

-We have Attack of Clones here.
+We have attack of clones here.
 Yep, each test created its own post and published it.
-Probably, it is not a good idea to pollute the blog with dozens of similar names.
-We use post title and content in a test, so probably we can't be sure, what post we are working with: current, or it is the post left from a previous test execution.
+Probably, it is not a good idea to pollute the blog with dozens of posts with similar names.
+We use post title and content in a test, so probably we can't be sure, what post we are dealing with: current one or the post from a previous test.

-That will lead us to the idea of data cleanup.
+That will lead us to the idea of **data cleanup**.
 Probably we should delete post after it was published, to revert all our changes.
-Alternatively we can install [WordPress Rest Plugin](http://wordpress.org/plugins/wordpress-reset/) to reset WordPress to its initial state.
+Alternatively we can install [WordPress Reset Plugin](http://wordpress.org/plugins/wordpress-reset/) to reset WordPress to its initial state.
 In both cases we will need to append some steps to our test to get data cleaned before the next test.

+---

 Let's make this your home task.
+To not start with a scratch, you can [download a code of this tutorial](https://github.com/Codeception/WordPress-plugin-testing/archive/lesson-2.zip) or clone it on [Github](https://github.com/Codeception/WordPress-plugin-testing/tree/lesson-2).

 In next lesson we will try to refactor this test and get a few more of them.
 Don't worry, they will be much shorter than this one.
 See you soon!